What is Forest in One Day?

 Do my trees have impact on nature?

 Certainly.
 Trees are not only planted in Belgium, but also in Africa.
 In the first years, for every tree planted in Belgium, another tree was planted in the Republic Congo or Burundi.
-In last years, severals dozens of trees have been planted in Burundi per tree in Belgium.
+In the past years, severals dozens of trees have been planted in Burundi per tree in Belgium.
 In the equatorial region trees grow faster and longer than in Belgium, so their carbon storage is greater than here with us.

 Do the trees in Africa benefit chimpanzees?